rug-rlp-2023/bandits/README.md

 #### `data/`

 All your results should be here.
 This includes all the figures you use in your report as well as the files containing the raw data, for example `.csv`.
-Note that this directory is included in the `.gitignore`.
-This means that its contents should not be pushed to GitHub.

 #### `analysis/`